peterle95/EcoConnect/TECHNOLOGIES_AND_MILESTONES.md

 - Develop the UI for the dashboard page.
 - Integrate with the backend API to fetch eco-impact statistics.
 - Use the Recharts library to create and display charts visualizing the eco-impact data.

+4.1 Profile Page

+- User can insert different activities like:
+      - think of activities
+- Other user functionalities

+4.2 Organizations Page
+- Similar to user but with tailored to organizations

 5. Directory Page: